 BOSfluids can simulate single-phase fluid flow through piping systems.
 It assumes that the fluid properties are homogeneous and that the flow conditions are uniform over any cross section of the piping systems.
 These assumptions are adequate for obtaining sufficiently accurate results in a wide range of applications.

 A collection of special flow elements enables you to build realistic models of actual piping systems.
 These flow elements include reducers, orifices, valves, check valves, air valves (vacuum breakers), safety relief valves, regulator valves, pumps, surge vessels and storage tanks.
 BOSfluids also offers an element for simulating tube rupture in heat exchangers.

-BOSfluids offers both a steady state and a transient flow solver.
+BOSfluids offers steady state, quasi steady state and transient flow solvers.
 The former is based on a non-linear, implicit solution method that takes the compressibility of gases into account.
-The transient solver uses the method of characteristics to solve the time-dependent and non-linear flow equations in a robust and efficient way.
+The quasi steady state solver essentially calculates a series of steady state solutions and is aimed at the analysis of slowly evolving flow conditions over long time periods.
+The transient solver, on the other hand, is aimed at the analysis of fast-changing transient flow conditions involving pressure waves.
+This solver uses the method of characteristics to solve the time-dependent and non-linear flow equations in a robust and efficient way.
 It implements models for simulating the formation and collapse of vapor cavities in liquids so that it can accurately predict the resulting pressure waves in the piping system.
 Both the steady state and the transient solver can handle piping systems involving fluid properties that vary in space.